danieljprice/phantom/docs/user-guide/apr_guide.rst

 Initial conditions with APR
 -------------------------
 APR does not affect any setups except SETUP=star (but for the relax procedure only).
-When you receive your *.in file it will have apr options at the bottom:
+When you check your .in file it will have apr options at the bottom:

 ::